-Quantitative "Real Time"
+"Real Time"

-RT-PCR as a " + / - " test
+RT-PCR as a " + / - "

 Progress of DNA amplification during a Polymerase

-Chain Reaction (PCR) can be
+Chain Reaction (PCR)

-monitored in "real time" by
+monitored in "real

-measuring the release of fluorescent dyes
+measuring the release of fluorescent "flashes" during

-during amplification.
+amplification.
 Reaction rates can be measured continuously, or

-determined at a fixed timepoint during the
+determined at a fixed time-point during the

 exponential amplification phase.
-A computer measures the rate of dye
+A computer measures the rate of

-release in 96 simultaneous experimental PCR reactions relative to a control reaction
+"flashing" in 96 simultaneous experimental PCR reactions relative to a control reaction

-in the same tube (top, right).
+the same tube (top, right).
 A

 "positive"